Arts New Brunswick kickoff event a success

 artists and the arts should play in economic, cultural and community

+development of New Brunswick.
 After a half hour of networking and mingling among participants, the meeting began with a series of introductions from key figures involved in arts development in New Brunswick.

 Keynote speaker, Ben Cameron, Program Director for the Arts at the Doris Duke Charitable Foundation, gave an inspiring speech about the importance of the arts in social change and economic development.
 He set the tone for the rest of the event by emphasizing the power of arts to affect the social fabric of communities, as well as their economies, and the importance of partnerships and ‘elevated conversations’ to achieving long-standing impacts.
 His speech was greeted with a standing ovation from the audience.